somedatapacket/docs.humio.com/content/sending-data/integrations/kubernetes.md

 ### Uninstall

-Since everything is installed in a namespace, uninstalling Fluent Bit is pretty simple
+Since everything is installed in a namespace, uninstalling Fluent Bit is pretty simple:

 ```shell
 $ kubectl delete namespace logging